The Planetary Cost of AI Acceleration: A Thermodynamic Outlook on Four Possible Paths Forward: Abstract

 \section{Abstract}

-\textit{The artificial intelligence industry is not an isolated economic phenomenon; it is the current physical substrate for a broader, multi-billion-year process: the evolution of an abstract "intelligence" on Earth.
-As computation accelerates toward a planetary-scale phase transition, the dominant discourse remains largely confined to algorithmic architectures, alignment, and silicon supply chains.
-But physics invariably asserts itself.}

-When analyzed from first principles, it becomes clear that if the current trajectory of exponential computation growth holds, \textbf{the ultimate bottleneck of the coming decades will be neither data nor capital, but the laws of thermodynamics and the finite heat capacity of the Earth.}
+The artificial intelligence industry is not an isolated economic phenomenon; it is the current physical substrate for a broader, multi-billion-year process: the evolution of an abstract intelligence on Earth.
+As the scale of computation accelerates planetary-wide, academic and popular discourse must also address the physics aspect of this phase transition, beyond algorithmic architectures, alignment, and silicon supply chains.
+From first principles, it is clear that if the current exponential trajectory on computation growth holds, \textbf{AI growth's main bottleneck in the coming decades will be neither data nor capital, but the laws of thermodynamics and the finite heat capacity of the Earth.}

-\textbf{The evolution of intelligence is fundamentally a problem of non-equilibrium thermodynamics}, bound by strict hardware limitations, and ultimately, an absolute ecological boundary condition.
-Civilization itself is not a divine blessing, but an exceedingly rare and expensive "thermodynamic algorithm" actively fighting the default settings of the cosmos.
-Navigating this trajectory requires a rigorous examination of the physical laws governing computation, complexity theory, and the narrow thermodynamic tightrope civilization must walk to survive it.
+The evolution of intelligence is a reflection of non-equilibrium thermodynamics, bound by hardware limitations and, ultimately, an ecological boundary condition.
+Civilization itself is an exceedingly rare and expensive thermodynamic algorithm actively fighting back the default settings of the cosmos.
+To better understand AI' future and our future, we must rigorously examine the physical laws governing computation, complexity theory, and the narrow thermodynamic tightrope our civilization must walk to survive it.